-- A. Except as provided in Sec.
-7.9, accessory buildings shall conform to the following requirements: - An accessory building shall be no nearer to any side or rear lot line than 5 feet, and no nearer to any front lot line than the distance prescribed for the principal building;
+- A. Except as provided in this subsection or where Sec.
+7.9 or section 30-21 provide otherwise, unless a variance is granted in accordance with the requirements and procedures set forth in this Ordinance, in every residence district, accessory buildings shall conform to the following requirements: - An accessory building shall be no nearer to any side or rear lot line than 5 feet, and no nearer to any front lot line than the distance prescribed for the principal building in Table 1 of Section 30-15 for a single-family or two-family dwelling on the lot in question;

-An accessory building with a sloping roof shall have a maximum height of 22 feet.
+2. An accessory building with a sloping roof shall have a maximum height of 22 feet.
 An accessory building with a flat roof shall have a maximum height of 18 feet.
 An accessory building shall have no more than 1.5 stories;

-- 3. The ground floor area of an accessory building shall not exceed 700 square feet; - 4.
-If the accessory building is a garage, unless a special permit is granted, for each dwelling unit: - There shall be no more than one garage, whether or not it is located in an accessory building; - b.
-A garage shall provide for not more than 3 vehicles;
+The ground floor area, as defined in section 30-1, of an accessory building shall not exceed 700 square feet;

-- c.
-The ground floor area of a garage shall not exceed 700 square feet. - B. Accessory structures other than accessory buildings referenced above must conform to the applicable setback requirements for the principal building.
+- 4. If the accessory building is a garage, unless a special permit is granted in accordance with the requirements and procedures set forth in sections 30-8(b)(7), 30-15, 30-19, and 30-24, for each dwelling unit: - There shall be no more than one garage, whether or not it is located in an accessory building; - b.
+A garage shall provide for not more than 3 vehicles automobiles; - c.
+The ground floor area of a garage shall not exceed 700 square feet. - B. Accessory structures other than accessory buildings as-referenced above must conform to the applicable setback requirements for the principal building under section 30-15, Table 1.